 The estimated expenses referenced herein are in accordance with our business plan.
 Since our technology is still in the development stage, it can be expected that there will be changes in some budgetary items.
-Our planned expenditures for the twelve months beginning March 1, 2013 are as follows:
+Our planned expenditures for the twelve months beginning June 1, 2013 are as follows:

-Category Amount

-Research and development, net of OCS funds \$ 2,360,000

-General and administrative expenses 1,507,000
+Category Amount Research and development, net of OCS funds \$ 3,592,000 General and administrative expenses 1,628,000 Total \$ 5,220,000

-Financial income, net (12,000)

-Total \$ 3,855,000

 As indicated above, in December 2012 and April 2013, we filed IND applications with the FDA for our orally ingested insulin and we are conducting, or planning to conduct, further clinical studies with our exenatide capsule and the combination therapy, respectively, and others.
-We expect to have a significant increase in research and development expenses during the term of the FDA approved Phase 2 study that is expected to be conducted during fiscal year 2013.
 Our ability to complete these expected activities is dependent on several major factors including the ability to attract sufficient financing on terms acceptable to us and receiving additional grants from the OCS.